10pearls/trainings/javascript/README.md

 ## Loops
 Like all languages, Javascript has standard loops for iterating over Arrays and Object properties.
 A detailed guide for loops in Javascript can be found at [Mozilla Developer Network](https://developer.mozilla.org/en-US/) under [Loops and iteration](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Loops_and_iteration).

+## Understanding this
+The `this` keyword in Javascript has been a point of interest for most developers since it behaves differently when compared to other languages.
+Go through the [this](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/this) article on [Mozilla Developer Network](https://developer.mozilla.org/en-US/) to master the concept of `this` in Javascript.